elhuo/cse110-w21-group32/admin/meetings/022321-retrospective.md

 *  We need to set more deadlines to keeps things more clear and to avoid pushing things off until the very end.

-What to do:
-Make sure to note high points and keep artifacts from your retrospective for your sprint planning and to include in your Status Video which is a separate assignment.

-Important Note:  You must perform your retrospective meeting BEFORE you start your next sprint and after you have done your sprint review meeting.

-ake sure to note high points and keep artifacts from your retrospective for your sprint planning